signalfx/cadvisor-integration/README.md

 | --sendRate | "1s"  | Rate at which data is queried from cAdvisor and send to SignalFx.
 Possible values: [10s 30s 1m 5m 1h 1s 5s] | $SFX_SCRAPPER_SEND_RATE |
 | --cadvisorPort | 4194  | Port on which cAdvisor listens. | $SFX_SCRAPPER_CADVISOR_PORT |
 | --nodeServiceDiscoveryRate | "5m" | Rate at which nodes and services will be rediscovered.
 Possible values: [20m 3m 5m 10m 15m] | $SFX_SCRAPPER_NODE_SERVICE_DISCOVERY_RATE |

+## License

+This tool is licensed under the Apache License, Version 2.0.
+See LICENSE for full license text.